ibm-cloud-docs/solution-tutorials/rework-users-teams-applications.hidden.md

 ## Assign roles within the environment
 {: #rework-users-teams-applications-4}

-1. Invite users to the account
+1. Invite users to the account.
+   TODO: This could be done via Trusted Profiles using IBMid or App ID and filters on user ID properties.
+A TP could map to a role in a stage OR to a role in the table above.
 1. Assign Policies to the users to control who can access the resource group, the services within the group and the {{site.data.keyword.containershort_notm}} instance and their permissions.
 Refer to the [access policy definition](https://{DomainName}/docs/containers?topic=containers-users#access_policies) to select the right policies for a user in the environment.
 Users with the same set of policies can be placed into the [same access group](https://{DomainName}/docs/account?topic=account-groups#groups).
 It simplifies the user management as policies will be assigned to the access group and inherited by all users in the group.

 Refer to the documentation of services to understand how a service is mapping IAM roles to specific actions.
 See for example [how the {{site.data.keyword.mon_full_notm}} service maps IAM roles to actions](https://{DomainName}/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-iam#iam).